 Bookshelf speakers are probably one of the most sought-after pieces of audio equipment – who doesn’t want to have a powerful sound system surrounding their TV?
-That’s why it has been rather tricky finding the best possible option.
-After a long tedious process we ended up with these three models leading their respective category:
+That’s why it has been rather tricky to find the best possible option.
+After a long tedious process, we ended up with the best models leading their respective categories.

 Choosing the correct speakers can be rather challenging.
 Have a look at our guide below to help you make the best-informed decision.
 There are several things you need to decide on before purchasing your next set of cans for your home:

 - Size & Space – Although most of the items on the list fit the “one size fits all” model with small deviations, you need to consider not only because you want the speakers to fit the spot you have planned for them, but because you also want to get the most out of the drivers in terms of quality of sound reproduction.
 Smaller rooms may find a tiny one-channel speaker enough while big two-channel robust speakers may find it difficult to disperse the sound the right way in spacious halls like apartments and big houses.